October 16, 2018

 Your CRO education should begin with a thorough understanding of A/B testing, also known as split testing.
 This is where you take a web or landing page, change one, and test it against the changed version by splitting traffic equally for a period of time.
 Keep the one that performs best, make another change, and test again.
 In case you were wondering, no, the process never stops until you arrive at 100% conversion and that’s probably not going to happen.
 At $99/month for the basic package, Unbounce might cost more than the change in your pocket, but it lets you create and test different landing page variations so very easily that it should pay for itself.

-The faster and more smoothly you can address these sticking points, the better chance you have of converting a visitor to a customer and eventually a raving superfan.
+When a visitor arrives at your website, a few typical questions usually leap to mind.● Am I in the right place?● Will this (product/service) solve my problem?● Is this page/website trustworthy?● What do I have to do to get it?The faster and more smoothly you can address these sticking points, the better chance you have of converting a visitor to a customer and eventually a raving superfan.
 When used correctly, this is what CRO does.
 Good luck!